malcolmgroves/FluentQuery/README.markdown

 There's nothing incorrect about that code, but I find it messy because the code that selects the objects you want to act on, and the code that acts on them, are all mixed in together.

-CollectionQuery lets you represent the same thing like this:
+FluidQuery lets you represent the same thing like this:

     var
       LPerson : TPerson;